ibm-cloud-docs/sell/tutorial-onboard-broker.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

-This tutorial walks you through how to onboard a broker that you use to connect a pricing plan to your third-party service.
+This tutorial walks you through how to onboard a broker that you can use to connect a pricing plan to your third-party service.
 When users create instances of your service from the {{site.data.keyword.cloud}} catalog, the broker manages the lifecycle of those instances, and connects the service to the applications that developers are building.
 {: shortdesc}

 This tutorial is one of five in a series that demonstrates how to onboard and publish a third-party service to {{site.data.keyword.cloud_notm}}.
 As you complete the tutorial, adjust each step to fit your product's needs.

 ## Before you begin
 {: #broker-onboard-prereqs}

 1. For an example of how to build your broker, see [IBM Cloud reference broker](https://github.com/IBM-Cloud/onboarding-osb){: external}.